lemurproject/scrapers/README.md

 scrapers
 ========

-Collection of Scrapers I am writing
+Collection of Scrapers for the various sites we downloaded